sadra-hatami/Electronics-Business-Website/README.md

 ### Is this the same as Business Website?

 No. [Business Website](https://github.com/sadra-hatami/Business-Website) is a multi-page company template.
-This repository is a cinematic single-page electronics store.
+This repository is a cinematic electronics store.

 ---